jqnatividad/qsv/README.md

 The `excel` command recognizes Excel and Open Document Spreadsheet(ODS) files (`.xls`, `.xlsx`, `.xlsm`, `.xlsb` and `.ods` files).

+### RFC 4180

+qsv validates against the [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180) CSV standard.
+However IRL, CSV formats vary significantly and qsv is actually not strictly compliant with the specification so it can process "real-world" CSV files. qsv leverages the awesome [Rust CSV](https://docs.rs/csv/latest/csv/) library, which in turn, is built on top of the [csv-core](https://docs.rs/csv-core/latest/csv_core/index.html) library to read CSV files.

+Click [here](https://docs.rs/csv-core/latest/csv_core/struct.Reader.html#rfc-4180) to find out how qsv conforms to the standard.

 ### **UTF-8 Encoding**

 qsv requires UTF-8 encoded (of which ASCII is a subset) input files.
 On startup, it scans the input if it's UTF-8 encoded (for files, the first 8k; for stdin, the entire buffer), and will abort if its not unless `QSV_SKIPUTF8_CHECK` is set.
 On Linux and macOS, UTF-8 encoding is the default.